GalacticNX/guide/docs/user_guide/emummc/launching_cfw.md

     - NXThemeInstaller is a theme installer app.
 See the [Theming section of our guide](../../extras/theming.md) for more information

     - hbappstore is a homebrew app store where a large collection of switch homebrew is kept.

+    - SysDVR lets you capture your Switch's screen and send it to your computer.

+    - Goldleaf is a title manager.
+It lets you install things and browse the Internet.

 &nbsp;